 1. Be able to define decontamination, sterilization, disinfection, and sanitization.

 2. Know the difference between bacteriostatic and bacteriocidal.

 3. Know the 6 factors affecting microbial death rate and examples of the 3 types of microorganisms in the target population

 4. Be able to define thermal death time and thermal death point.

 5. Know the characteristics of each method of physical control and if one type is preferred over another for certain items.
 Also identify examples of their usage if listed.

-6. Know specifics of how the germicidal chemicals work, including their activity level and examples or specific uses if listed.
+6. Know the types of organisms targeted at each activity level and the basics of how each germicidal chemical works, including specific uses or examples if listed.
 Also know the activity level of each chemical.